BCStudentSoftwareDevTeam/celts/README.md

  * unixodbc-dev

 ## Developing on CELTS
-1. Pull down the repo: git clone <URL>
+1. Pull down the repo in your home directory: git clone <URL>
 2. Run ```source setup.sh```
 3. Ensure mysql is running.
 You may need to do ```sudo systemctl start mysql```
 4. In the database directory, run ```./reset_database.sh```